-Remedial Massage - Injury Rehabilitation - Sports Massage - Deep Tissue - Manipulative Muscle Therapy - Kinesiology Taping - Traditional Cupping Therapies - Cranial Sacral Integration - Dorn Spinal - Member: Massage & Myotherapy Australia (MMA) - Approved for Health Fund Rebates
+Remedial Massage - Injury Rehabilitation - Sports Massage - Deep Tissue - Manipulative Muscle Therapy - Kinesiology Taping - Traditional Cupping Therapies - Cranial Sacral Integration - Dorn Spinal - Member Association of Massage Therapist (AMT) - Approved for Health Fund Rebates

 What else is on offer at Clinical Sports Massage Therapy?